 Financial Assistance Details

 Student aid resources cannot be accessed before matriculation in July.
 We recommend that students budget properly in advance to have financial resources for moving expenses as well as the first month’s rent and security deposit for their apartment.
-Refunds for living expenses are available at the end of August for the fall semester of medical school.
+Refunds for living expenses are available at the END of August for the fall semester of medical school.

 Federal Direct Stafford Loans: A federal education loan administered by the US Department of Education.
 All graduate and professional students receive unsubsidized Direct Stafford Loan which means interest begins to accrue soon after disbursement.
 See the latest interest rates at Penn State’s Student Aid site.

 Federal Direct Graduate PLUS Loan: A federal education loan issued by the U.S. Department of Education to credit-worthy students in graduate or professional degree programs.
-Interest begins to accrue soon after disbursement.
+Interest begins to accrue after disbursement.
 See the latest interest rates at the Penn State Student Aid website.

 Alternative or Private Loan: Used if the students cost of attendance exceeds the annual limits of other sources of financial assistance or to replace federal loans if student does not qualify for federal money.
 Approval is based upon credit history.
 Interest rates vary and are higher than those for most other student loans.